 What does it mean to have established proper breastfeeding?
 Three crucial milestones define well-established breastfeeding.

-● The baby properly latches onto to the breast with no fuss
+● The baby properly latches onto the breast with no fuss

 ● Breastfeeding is comfortable for both mother and child

-● Baby is feeding well and adding weight appropriately.
+● The baby is feeding well and adding weight appropriately.